The QuERBY Lab thanks all of our PARTICIPANTS!

 Impulsivity and Suicidal Thoughts and Behaviours Among Young Adults (CAGE DIVE)

-This study aims to assess the association between impulsivity and suicide, determine how these contribute to suicide risk, and translate our findings to improve suicide prevention.
-Participation includes completing questionnaires and online games while on Zoom with a trained lab member.
+This study aimed to assess the association between impulsivity and suicide, determine how these contribute to suicide risk, and translate our findings to improve suicide prevention.
+Participation included completing questionnaires and online games while on Zoom with a trained lab member.
 This research is essential for progress in this field both in terms of developing accurate theories but also for implementing effective interventions!
-Ultimately, this study aims to improve our ability to identify at-risk youth for preventative measures.
+Ultimately, this study aimed to improve our ability to identify at-risk youth for preventative measures.

 Funding: (awarded to Emilia Sherifi)